sourmash-bio/sourmash_plugin_betterplot/README.md

 ![3-sketches example w/cut line](examples/plot2.cut.3sketches.cmp.png)

-### 10 sketches with a cut line + cluster extraction
+### Dendrogram of 10 sketches with a cut line + cluster extraction

 Compare 10 sketches, cluster, and use a cut point to extract multiple clusters.
+Use `--dendrogram-only` to plot just the dendrogram.

 This command:
 ```